freeCodeCamp/freeCodeCamp/guide/english/bash/index.md

 ## Using bash on the command line (Linux, OS X)

 You can start using bash on most Linux and OS X operating systems by opening up a terminal.
-Let's consider a simple hello world example.
+Let us consider the simple hello-world examplar.
 Open up your terminal, and write the following line (everything after the $ sign):

 ```
 zach@marigold:~$ echo "Hello world!"
 Hello world!
 ```

-As you can see, we used the echo command to print the string "Hello world!" to the terminal.
+As you can see, we used the echo command to print the string, "Hello world!" to the terminal.

 ## Writing a bash script